If you visit the fruit and vegetable markets during September and October you’ll be sure to see mounds of small red fruit that look like dates.

 Shortly after becoming fully red, the fruit begins to soften and wrinkle (hence the similarity to a date.
 The fruit can be eaten after it becomes wrinkled, but most people prefer them during the interval between the yellow-green stage and the full red stage.

 In Turkish, jujube is called “hünnap,” or depending on the region, “innap,” or “ünnap,” coming from the Arabic “innap.”
-Jujube was one of the favorite fruit preserves at Topkapı Palace, where there was a special kitchen for jam-making known as a “reçelhane.”
+Jujube was one of the favourite fruit preserves at Topkapı Palace, where there was a special kitchen for jam-making known as a “reçelhane.”

 Jujubes (Joo-Joo-Bees) are also commonly called red dates, Chinese dates, Korean dates or Indian dates.